 In these situations, it’s natural to ask for advice, but be careful…

-One way to “shake things up” is to reach out to others for support, to process and seek advice until you get clear about your next right move.
-You might hire a coach or creative professionals; organize a group of colleagues to mastermind with; or participate in online communities to ask for feedback.
+As solopreneurs, we all need support―to seek advice and even just to process with other people until we get clear about our next move.
+We might hire a coach or a creative professional; organize a group of colleagues to mastermind with; or participate in online communities to get feedback.

 All of these things are great.
 Do them.
-Every business owner should.
-It’s smart to get a fresh perspectives on how to solve business problems.
+Every small business owner should.
+It’s smart to get a fresh perspective on how to solve business problems.

-But: when we come to these situations with an underlying fear or insecurity (as is often the case) and look to the outside world to make us feel better, we run the risk of taking advice that doesn’t serve us.
+But, when we come to these situations with an underlying fear or insecurity (as is often the case) and look to the outside world to make us feel better (and give us the answers?), we run the risk of taking advice that doesn’t serve us.

-Taking an outsider’s perspective into consideration is super, so long as you remain the “CEO of YOU.”
+Taking outsiders’ perspectives into consideration is great so long as you remain the “CEO OF YOU”

-The authority blogger shares their formula for their website or traffic acquisition that worked for them, but it might not work for you.
+- The authority blogger who shares their formula for how they overcame the problem you’re experiencing might not work for you.

-I think part of the digital overwhelm we all feel is that we’re bombarded with advice at every turn – everybody is an authority – but are they?
+Part of the digital overwhelm we all feel is that we’re bombarded with advice at every turn―everybody is an expert, a ninja, a guru (but are they?
 Really?
+Is that possible?)
 Just because somebody wrote a blog post about a thing, doesn’t necessarily make them an expert on a thing.

 As you process all of the advice you’re taking in, be true to yourself.
 Creating a personal brand means YOU must do YOU.
-It’s a very hard thing to do, it requires a lot of courage.
+That’s a very hard thing to do and it requires a lot of courage.
 But I’m here to tell ya, you are more powerful than you know.